Development of a simulation and analysis framework for N{\nu}DEx experiment: Simulation framework

+where q is the charge of moving particle, $v$ is its instantaneous velocity, and $E_v$ is the component of the weighting field in the direction of $v$ at the charge's instantaneous position. } The charge transport is simulated in Garfield++ using Monte Carlo integration (AvalancheMC) method.
+Since specific data for $^{82}$SeF$_6$ is not \reviewII{available}, we adopt the W-value (35.8 eV) and Fano factor (0.28) of SF$_6$.
+The ion diffusion coefficients are calculated using Einstein relation. \reviewI{The gas is set at 293.15 K and 10 atm, and the ion mobilities for both SeF$_5^-$ and SeF$_6^-$ are derived from their reduced mobilities according to Eq.~\ref{eq:kk0}.
+Under an average electric field of 412 V/cm, the drift velocities for SeF$_5^-$ and SeF$_6^-$ are 19.6 cm/s and 19.0 cm/s, respectively. }

-Figure~\ref{fig:TimeDis} shows the distribution of drift times for all the charge carriers recorded at anode across 1,000 events for the two ion species.
-The ratio of mean drift times matches the inverse ratio of their mobilities, as expected.
+\rewrite{Garfield++ simulates the drift process using inputs from Geant4 (energy deposition) and COMSOL (field maps).
+The resulting induced currents are then converted into pixel voltage waveforms.} Figure~\ref{fig:TimeDis} shows the \reviewII{simulated} distribution of drift times for all the charge carriers recorded at anode for the two ion species, whose existence was assumed.
+The ratio of mean drift times matches the inverse ratio of their mobilities.
+Figure~\ref{fig:PixvsG4} shows the energy distribution in the pixel array for a $0\nu\beta\beta$ event, with a \reviewII{background} electronic noise of 40 e$^-$.
+The corresponding Geant4 \Fix{true} energy depositions are also shown.